-Licencing of Stallions out of Section B Grading Up Mares
+Licencing of Stallions out of Section B Mares

-The provisional licence allows the stallion to sire a maximum of 10 registered foals after which the licence will be reviewed.
-If the stallion has sired 70% or above Section A foals, then a full licence will be issued with no further restrictions.
+The provisional licence allows the stallion to sire a maximum of 5 registered foals after which the licence will be reviewed.
+If the stallion has sired 4 or more Section A foals, then the provisional licence will continue for a further 5 foals, of which a 4 or more must be Section A. If these criteria are met, then a full licence will be issued with no further restrictions.

-If the stallion has sired less than 70% Section A foals, then the licence will expire and the stallion will no longer be a licenced stallion.
+If the stallion has sired less than 4 Section A foals at either of the 5 foal provisional licence review points, then the licence will terminate and the stallion will no longer be a licenced stallion.

 The application for a stallion licence is submitted, meeting all licencing requirements in place at the time.